Cart

 The global circular fashion and resale market has ceased to be a niche – it is the mainstream of change in the fashion industry.
 The value of 317 billion USD in 2026 is just the beginning – forecasts indicate the market will double within a decade.

-Poland, with a growth dynamic exceeding the global average, is an active participant in this revolution.
+Poland, with a growth rate exceeding the global average, is an active participant in this revolution.
 In the coming years, Polish consumers will have even more platform choices, better tools for pre-owned shopping, and a growing awareness that every purchase is a vote for the planet's future.

 Report prepared: January 2026